 I am very proud to be the Principal of Donnybrook District High School.
-Our school is not only highly regarded by the local community but it is a focal point of our Donnybrook community.
-The school community recognises that we have an unrelenting emphasis to improve student outcomes which focuses on academic, sporting, and cultural achievement, as well as a high-care service to students as distinguishing features of Donnybrook District High School.
+The school community recognises that we have an unrelenting emphasis to improve student outcomes through quality education and supporting student wellbeing

-We look forward to supporting you and your child throughout 2024 and trust this handbook is the start of a mutually beneficial partnership.
+We look forward to supporting you and your child throughout 2025 and trust this handbook is the start of a mutually beneficial partnership.